Fleet Security Cost & Pricing

 Quick Answer

-Fleet security in 2026 costs between $4,500 and $30,000+ per month for a managed program, depending on fleet size, location count, and program scope.
+Fleet security in 2026 costs between $3,500 and $50,000+ per month for a managed program, depending on fleet size, location count, and program scope.
+Typical retainer pricing: SMB (5–15 sites) $3,500–$6,000/month, lower mid-market (15–50 sites) $6,000–$12,000/month, mid-market (50–150 sites) starting at $12,000/month scoped to risk profile, enterprise (150+ sites) custom typically $25,000–$50,000+/month.
+Most providers also charge a $3,500–$8,000 one-time onboarding fee.
 Onsite armed guards range from $27 to $100+ per hour ($130,000 to $438,000 per year for 24/7 coverage), remote video monitoring runs $50 to $150 per camera per month, and a single-site security assessment costs $3,000 to $8,000.
-The largest cost-savings lever for most mid-market fleets is not renegotiating individual vendors — it's adding a security program-management layer above them, which typically reduces total security spend by 15 to 25 percent in year one while measurably improving outcomes.
+The largest cost-savings lever for most mid-market fleets is not renegotiating individual vendors — it's adding a security program-ownership layer above them, which typically reduces total security spend by 15 to 25 percent in year one while measurably improving outcomes.

 TL;DR